Lee County, Texas

 How do I stop an armadillo from rooting in my flower bed?

-Lee County TX wildlife damage management about 6 years ago
+Lee County Texas wildlife damage management over 6 years ago

 In choosing between asphalt shingles or metal roofing, which one would most likely help with a cooler attic?
 Premise: Cooler attic (AC ducts in attic), thus a lower electric bill.